New Westminster: BC Penitentiary

 In 1878, the Government of Canada opened the British Columbia Penitentiary, the first federal penitentiary west of Manitoba.
 "BC Pen", or simply "the Pen", as it was known (and also in old days as the "skookum house" in the English-Chinook Jargon patois common in early BC), was located between the Sapperton neighbourhood and what is now Queen's Park.
 It housed maximum-security prisoners for the next 102 years, closing in 1980.
 The original centre block of the Pen still stands and has been converted into offices.
 The Gatehouse, steps leading up to it and old Coal House still stand.
 The rest of the Pen's grounds have been filled with newly built townhouses and condominiums and parkland.
 Below the main complex on the waterfront the prison's old armoury still stands as part of a new waterfront park; this was also the location of the prison's wharf which was much-used when steamboat was the main means of transportation within the Lower Mainland and for some years after.

 Woodlands

 The mental hospital for children, was located to the west of the BC Pen and was adjacent to the offramps of the Pattullo Bridge.
 After it was closed, the derelict main building was, except for the tower entrance, destroyed by fire on July 9, 2008.
-In October 2011, all remaining old structures were leveled and cleared, to the joy of some former residents who had bad memories of their childhood experiences.
+In October 2011, all remaining old structures were levelled and cleared, to the joy of some former residents who had bad memories of their childhood experiences.